Tristazxy/Malaria-in-Africa-Analyze/README.md

 In this question I want to use data visulization to intuitively observe the extent to which each country in Africa is affected by malaria.

+I use datawrapper to create a choropleth map, first I need to select my map, in this case I chose Africa.
+Then, I upload my data for visulization,by selecting the colunm of the incidence of malaria, the map automatically generated.
+In anotate, I clicked the map label botton for show up countries name, I also did the continouse type to make the infection region more clear.

 Link: https://datawrapper.dwcdn.net/bowgO/1/

 ![image](https://raw.githubusercontent.com/Tristazxy/Malaria-in-Africa-Analyze/main/images/4.png)

+The map shows that the southwest and central regions are at the highest risk of malaria, with the highest proportion of malaria.
+The northern and southern parts of Africa have very little chance of contracting malaria, and Egypt has a near zero risk. a black and purple section next to the Democrtic republic of the congo is Rwanda, which has a near maximum chance of contracting 550.

+#### Q3: